Legal and data protection research writer at TermsFeed.

 If you're not comfortable with that or want a more comprehensive solution, you can always consult with an attorney.
 But for most personal websites, using a generator is a perfectly viable option.

-Getting Consent to Your Terms and Conditions Agreement
+Displaying and Getting Consent to Your Terms and Conditions Agreement

 Because a Terms and Conditions agreement is a legal contract between you and your users, it makes sense that you will need to get consent/agreement from your users in order to enforce the contract.
+It also must be adequately displayed and easy for the public to find and access at any time.

 The most common way to guarantee acceptance of your Terms and Conditions agreement is through clickwrap.
 This requires users taking a clear step to accept the terms, often by clicking an "I Agree" checkbox.